 - S10 5G: 162.6 x 77.1 x 7.94mm, 198g

-The Samsung Galaxy S10e, S10, S10+ and S10 5G all feature a similar premium design offering glass backs and solid metal frames.
-They of course differ in size and weight, but it is clear they are all from the same family.
+The Samsung Galaxy S10 models all feature a similar premium design with glass backs and solid metal frames.
+They differ in size and weight, but it is clear they are all from the same family, except for the S10 Lite, however, which offers a different camera design, closer to what we expect from the forthcoming Galaxy S20.

-Colour options vary between the four devices though.
+Colour options vary between the four devices.
 There are four standard colours including Prism Green, Prism Blue, Prism Black and Prism White.
-The S10e comes in a fifth option of Canary Yellow and the larger storage capacity S10+ models come in white or black ceramic options only.
+The S10e comes in a fifth option of Canary Yellow, and the larger storage capacity S10+ models come in white or black ceramic options only.

-Super slim bezels surround the full, no-notch displays of all the S10 devices with punch holes in the top right corner for the front camera, or cameras in the case of the S10+ and S10 5G.
-On the rears, all have horizontal camera arrays, though the number of lenses varies depending on the model - more on that in a minute.
+Super slim bezels surround the full, no-notch displays of all the S10 devices with punch holes for the front camera.
+On the rear, all have horizontal camera arrays, though the number of lenses varies depending on the model - more on that in a minute.
+It's here that the S10 Lite moves to a camera block in the top left corner.

-The S10, S10+ and S10 5G all opt for an ultrasonic in-display fingerprint sensor, while the S10e has a side-mounted captive fingerprint sensor on its right edge.
+The S10 Lite, S10, S10+ and S10 5G all opt for an ultrasonic in-display fingerprint sensor, while the S10e has a side-mounted captive fingerprint sensor on its right edge.

 The Samsung Galaxy S10 range offers displays between 5.8-inches and 6.7-inches.
-The smallest device is the Galaxy S10e, while the largest is the Galaxy S10 5G.
+The smallest device is the Galaxy S10e, while the largest is the Galaxy S10 5G or the new S10 Lite.

-The S10e has a Full HD+ resolution while the other three Galaxy S10 devices offer a Quad HD+ resolution.
-That means the S10 has the sharpest display in terms of pixel density.
+The S10e and S10 Lite have a Full HD+ resolution while the other three Galaxy S10 devices offer a Quad HD+ resolution.
+That means the S10 has the sharpest display in terms of pixel density, but across the board, these displays look great.

 - S10e: Dual rear, single front